 The Library makes available to the college community platforms that include research discovery and video and music streaming services.
-Also available are: 39 computers for study and research, an audiovisual viewing, Wi-Fi, color printer, scanning workstation, and multifunction copier/scanner.
+There are 27 computers and 2 iMacs for student and community use for study and research.
+Also available: an audiovisual viewing room, an Assistive Technology Lab, Wi-Fi, color printer, scanning workstation, and multifunction copier/fax/scanner.
 In addition, the Library provides "course reserves" and an Interlibrary Loan service.